 Changing Perceptions: Improving the health sector response to sexual assault

-As a healthcare worker you may care for people who have been sexually assaulted whether they disclose to you or not.
+As a health care worker you may care for people who have been sexually assaulted whether they disclose to you or not.
 Learn more about how you can provide support through trauma-informed, culturally safe care and referral to anti-violence services.

 Professional resources